daviaraujocc/food-genius-ai/README.md

 This repository includes several Jupyter Notebooks that demonstrate the training and prediction processes using EfficientNetB2.

-Before running the notebooks, you need to install the required dependencies, preferably using conda or venv:
+Before running the notebooks, install the required dependencies using conda or venv:

 ```bash
 conda env create -f environment.yml